On This Page[Hide][Show]

 Appealing an Aflac Disability Denial

-Understanding the Appeal Process
+Understanding the Appeals Process

 Don’t Try to Skip Filing an Administrative Appeal

-Appealing Your Claim Denial to Federal Court
+Appealing Your Claim Denial in Federal Court

 Why You Should Work With An Experienced Attorney to Appeal a Denial

-- An experienced ERISA attorney is well-versed in the intricate web of regulations and procedures set forth by the Employee Retirement Income Security Act (ERISA).
+- An experienced ERISA attorney is well versed in the intricate web of regulations and procedures set forth by the Employee Retirement Income Security Act (ERISA).
 They understand the nuances of ERISA law and can guide you through the process with confidence and clarity.

-Call an Aflac Disability Denial Attorney Today
+Call an Aflac Disability Denial Lawyer Today

-If you’re struggling with a denied disability claim from Aflac, don’t worry—expert legal help is available.
 Nick Ortiz, a national long-term disability attorney with extensive experience fighting for the rights of the disabled since 2005, can provide invaluable assistance.
-At the Ortiz Law Firm, you get a free case review and only pay an attorney fee if your benefits are successfully recovered—that’s our zero fee guarantee.
-Don’t navigate the complex world of disability insurance denials and appeals alone; contact us online or call (888) 321-8131.
+At the Ortiz Law Firm, you get a free case evaluation and only pay an attorney’s fee if we recover your benefits—that’s our “No Recovery, Zero Fee” guarantee.